Wireless and Small Cell Regulations and Installation

 Who was/is responsible for agreeing to the installation of these small cell antennas from Crown Castle/T-Mobile?
 What benefit or payment is the city and residents receiving by allowing T-Mobile/Crown Castle or future companies to install these small cell antennas?
 Does the city of Mercer Island guarantee their safety in the proposed and current setup?
 Could you please provide the health and safety studies for the current installations, coverage/exposure and cell antenna array?
 I could not find a single study discussing the use of 3g, 4g, or the potential of 5g in the small cell antenna array that has been implemented.

-Graeme asked almost 5 years ago
+Graeme asked over 5 years ago

 FCC regulations require that the City of Mercer Island approve small cell permits, while giving the City very little discretion.
 Based on these regulations, the City has approved the permits for the Crown Castle installation of small cell antennas (on behalf of T-Mobile) and we are currently reviewing permits for more installations (on behalf of Verizon).
 The FCC rules pre-empt local governments, like the City of Mercer Island, from evaluating small cell installations based on health and safety or otherwise “materially inhibiting” the deployment of small cell coverage.
 The Federal Telecommunications Act of 1996 gives the FCC sole jurisdiction in regulating Radio-Frequency (RF) emissions.